Plan II Honors Program Description

 Established in 1935, Plan II is a challenging interdisciplinary curriculum leading to the Bachelor of Arts degree.
 Plan II differs from most honors programs in that its core curriculum is a major.
 Plan II is a carefully designed core curriculum honors major with very specific multi-disciplinary course requirements and strong emphases on problem solving, critical and analytical skills, and particularly on writing—including a capstone thesis requirement.

 Plan II is a four-year interdisciplinary arts and science honors major with a core curriculum.
 The curriculum is designed as a building process, with each semester and year of study building skills and knowledge for the next.
-Although Plan II is quite flexible due the 30+ hours offered as open/free elective hours (the first factor that makes it reasonable for our students to easily incorporate the pre-med requirements and even additional majors and degrees), the core curriculum requirements are relatively inflexible, with very few accepted substitutions of test credit hours, transfer courses or concurrent enrollment credits in lieu of the Plan II core requirements.
-Although other major and University core requirements, as well as electives, are often fulfilled with test and transfer credits.
+Although Plan II is quite flexible due the 30+ hours offered as open/free elective hours, the core curriculum requirements are relatively inflexible.
+There are very few accepted substitutions of test credit hours, transfer courses or concurrent enrollment credits in lieu of the Plan II core requirements.
+However, other major and University core requirements, as well as electives, are often fulfilled with test and transfer credits.
 Plan II is never a fast-track program to be completed in two, or even in three years.
-Specific courses are required in each year of a four-year plan, to be completed in specific years in a specific order.
+Specific courses are required in each year of the four-year plan, to be completed in a carefully designed order.

 Over a third of the courses required for a Plan II degree are restricted only to Plan II students.
 Plan II students also have access to other honors-level courses at the University.
 The remaining classes are chosen from the extensive list of the University's departmental offerings.
 Many of these classes will be as challenging as honors courses.

 - a year-long freshman course in world literature from the ancients to the present

 - three semesters of interdisciplinary topical or thematic tutorials and seminars which develop and refine students' analytic and synthesizing capacities